-The Boat Deck.
 A 1,750 lb. hydraulic davit raises and lowers a 14' tender with a 60-hp outboard, which is secured in the aft section of the bridge – a location that we call the “boat deck.”
 When the tender is launched, and the deck chocks removed, this space can serve double-duty as a place for folding chaise lounges for sunning and reading.
 At night it can add space for a large cocktail party.

 on the fly bridge is located on the centerline and has two Stidd helm seats, with an armrest control at the captain's chair which is linked to the Garmin Navigation package, and twin multifunction displays.

-Sky Lounge Option.
 An option offered by Ocean Alexander for the 85 Motoryacht is to enclose the fly bridge, creating a sky lounge.
 With this option, a day head is added along with double opening aft bullhead stainless doors to open the space.
 Some owners like this option because it creates a large inside living space without a commensurate increase in price.
 Others prefer to have an open-air fly bridge with the option of buttoning it up with isinglass when desired.

 Inspection and Features by Function

 Focused on providing a quiet and comfortable yachting environment through various proprietary techniques, Ocean Alexander controls sound and noise through multiple insulation barriers including reflective materials, absorptive materials, dampening materials, air pockets and flexible and isolation mounts.
 These efforts reduce vibration and sound levels.

 to ensure a high-glass to resin lamination ratio.
 A reinforced collision bulkhead forward is made of cross-knit directional carbon fiber in high-stress areas for added structural integrity and torsional strength.
 This is unusual in boats of this size.

-The painted exterior surfaces are professional-grade Alexseal polyurethane paint and epoxy-based primers with high-gloss and color retention compared with gelcoat which oxidize quickly and require constant maintenance to look their best.
+The painted exterior surfaces are professional-grade Alexseal polyurethane paint and epoxy based primers with high-gloss and color retention compared with gelcoat which oxidize quickly and require constant maintenance to look their best.

-Marine-grade aluminum beams are utilized in the decking substructure, bulkheads and overheads, providing greater rigidity and a more monolithic structure.
+Marine-grade aluminum beams are utilized in the decking sub structure, bulkheads and overheads, providing greater rigidity and a more monolithic structure.
 This helps to prevent hull racking and warping while underway in challenging sea conditions, further eliminating the "creaking" sounds heard all too often on yachts which do not employ this technique.

 Bronze thru-hull fittings and SonicShields protect the hull, props, and shafts from corrosion and marine growth.
 The yacht's bonding and grounding systems include copper straps secured to the hull and running its full length parallel to the centerline.
 Engines, generators, metallic thru-hulls, strainers, and pump bodies are connected to the bonding strap using minimum 8 AWG wire.

-Best Practices.
 We usually do not go into a boat’s construction to this level of detail, it is important for consumers to understand that the Ocean Alexander 85 is built to highly regarded standards set down by the ABYC, ABS, Norske Veritas, in addition to meeting CE standards.
 Naval architect Evan K. Marshall is a disciple of Sparkman & Stephens which is famous for engineering boats using best practices.

 The upside down “U”-shaped stainless steel safety rails are a stylish way to keep guest aboard during cocktail parties and when casually fishing off the stern when at anchor.
 One can be replaced by a swim ladder turning the deck into a swim platform and elegant teak beach.
 We like the large mooring bollards which can handle several dinghy painters at once.

 Little mentioned is the fact that this space becomes the evening porch for the crew upon which to relax after a hard day at sea and waiting on guests.
 A water-tight hatch in the transom accesses the crew’s quarters.

-The aft deck is accessed from the curved staircases to both port and starboard.
+is accessed from the curved staircases to both port and starboard.
 2” 316 stainless rails are outboard of each staircase up and through the transom doors.
 Courtesy lights illuminating the treads make footing sure at night.

 A granite counter topped wet bar with a sink, refrigerator, and icemaker, is incorporated into the aft deck to make this the primary social area in the evening when not entertaining a large group.
 The transom dining settee has a teak table, where seating for an additional four can be added.

-Since the flying bridge extends to the transom, the space is completely covered and a flip-down 32” LCD television is located in the overhead.
-The whole aft deck can be enclosed in isinglass to create a cozy sunroom in cool weather.
+Since the flying bridge extends to the transom, the space is completely covered and a flip down 32” LCD television is located in the overhead.
+The whole aft deck can be enclosed in isinglass to create a cozy sun room in cool weather.